Wingate

 1. Compactness: PCBs allow for compact and space-efficient designs.

-2. Reliability: They offer stable connections and reduced risk of loose connections or short circuits.
+2. Reliability: They offer stable connections and reduce the risk of loose connections or short circuits.

 3. Easy Repairs and Modifications: PCBs facilitate easier troubleshooting, repairs, and modifications compared to point-to-point wiring.